 Website: praerie-festival.com

-A techno festival in the east of Germany which you might not have heard about before is called The Wurzelfestival .
+A techno festival in the east of Germany that you might not have heard about before is called The Wurzelfestival.
 The full German name is Zurück zu den Wurzeln which freely translates to Back to the Roots.
-This festival takes place in the so called Secret Forest which usually ensures some nice moments as you can see in the image below.
-There are 6 music-stages with electronic music and 3 more locations for activities, performances and shows.
-Every year approximately 5.000 party-people visit the Wurzel Festival and in 2025 this German festival is organised for the 12th time already.
+This festival takes place in the so-called Secret Forest, which means there will be plenty of green around the stages, as you can see on the image below.
+There are 6 music stages with electronic music and 3 more locations for activities, performances and shows.
+Every year approximately 5,000 party people visit the Wurzel Festival and in 2026 this German festival is organized for the 13th time already.

 German techno festival with plenty of other electronic music styles

-On the floors of the Wurzel Festival you can find a wide range of music-styles.
-Besides the usual techno, house and electro you can enjoy less mainstream styles like afrohouse, synth pop, dubstep, psytrance and drum & bass.
-We visited the Wurzel Festival in 2018 and really liked the vibe and people on this festival.
-The reason why this German festival is not higher up the list is the fact that there is no lake or water nearby and that the tickets are more expensive than most other festivals around Berlin.
+On the floors of the Wurzel Festival you can find a wide range of music styles.
+Besides the usual techno, house, and electro, you can enjoy less mainstream styles like afrohouse, synth pop, dubstep, psytrance, and drum & bass.
+We visited the Wurzel Festival in 2018 and really liked the vibe and people at this festival.
+The reason why this German festival is not higher up this list is the fact that there is no lake or water nearby and that the tickets are more expensive than most other techno festivals around Berlin.

 Why visit the Wurzel Festival?